kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

 as part of an API they touch multiple contexts. **Badly designed message contract could poison all codebases it touches**.

-To make things more difficult, badly designed event contract could mess up an event-sourced system for years.
+To make things more difficult, a badly designed event contract could mess up an event-sourced system for years.

 Another (rather mild) drawback of code DSL was that it made it harder